Why are some cultures missing?

 While all published content has been extensively reviewed, we acknowledge that culture is deeply subjective and also constantly evolving.
 Therefore, content is subject to change upon feedback and verification.
 We encourage you to contribute your thoughts regarding the site’s content by visiting the Feedback page.

-All content in the Cultural Atlas is the result of a collective effort between experienced researchers, editors, translators and members of the Australian community from diverse backgrounds, identities or familiarities.
+All content in the Cultural Atlas is the result of a collective effort between experienced researchers, editors, translators, religious leaders and members of the Australian community from diverse backgrounds, identities or familiarities.

-As part of our approach, researchers seek the input of informed community members by conducting interviews.
+As part of our approach, researchers seek the input of informed community members by conducting interviews and site visits, such as places of worship.
 This ensures all information is verified by those identifying with each culture or religion.
 Every resource is then reviewed by multiple third-party experts and editors.
+Where relevant, translators are also engaged in the review process.

-Our engagement with predominantly Australian-based community members and researchers means that some content within The Cultural Atlas may reflect an Australian context.
-However, the information is designed to be relevant to all.
+Our engagement with predominantly Australian-based community members and researchers means that some content within the Cultural Atlas may reflect an Australian context.
+However, the information is designed to have global relevance.

-We would particularly like to acknowledge the contribution of these community members and organisations throughout Australia, who took the time and effort to share their knowledge and lived experience of each culture and religion.
+We would particularly like to acknowledge the contribution of the cultural and religious community members and organisations throughout Australia who offered their time, knowledge and personal lived experiences of each culture and religion.
 See the list of collaborators.

 How can I get involved?